 Healthy Manchester Leadership Council: (MIH holds seat) The Healthy NH Leadership Council is a collaborative alliance of more than fifty public and private health professionals and advocates, educators, and policy makers.
 Focus Area Work groups, comprised of more than 100 community and state agency specialists, worked together to develop the specific objectives of Healthy New Hampshire 2010.
 For more information.

-NH Providers Association: The mission of The NH Providers Association is to advocate, facilitate and enhance communication with funders, policy makers and the public to support the members’ efforts to offer high quality substance abuse prevention, treatment, intervention, and recovery support services for the citizens of New Hampshire.
+NH Providers Association: (MIH holds a board seat and is a member) The mission of The NH Providers Association is to advocate, facilitate and enhance communication with funders, policy makers and the public to support the members’ efforts to offer high quality substance abuse prevention, treatment, intervention, and recovery support services for the citizens of New Hampshire.
 For more information.